myersg86/do-letsencrypt-centos/do-letsencrypt-centos.md

 Before you begin this guide you'll need the following:

+- An Ubuntu 16.04 instance with at least 2GB of RAM.
+(2GB is minimal, 4GB is better to start with, and 8GB+ would be optimal).
+Choose a server location that is as close as possible to the area where you intend to connect from.
 -   A CentOS 7 droplet with SSH access.
 For more information, visit [this tutorial](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-centos-7)
 -   A LAMP stack, which you can install by following [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-centos-7)